 The Data Editor gives you two views of your data set: a Data View and a Variable View, selected by clicking on the appropriate tab in the lower left corner of the window.

-You can switch the Data View between formatted and unformatted data by clicking on the Value Labels button on the Toolbar, the fourth button from the right.
-You can also see the actual values for a given variable by clicking on it and then looking at the bar just above the data.
-The box to the left indicates the observation number and variable selected, e.g. 1:sex, while the center box shows you the actual value, e.g. 2.
+You can switch the Data View between formatted and unformatted data by clicking on the Value Labels button on the Toolbar, the fourth button from the right when in the Data View.
+With value labels on you can also see the actual values for a given variable by clicking on a cell and then looking at the bar just above the data.
+The box to the left indicates the observation number and variable selected, e.g. 1:gender, while the center box shows you the actual value, e.g. m.

 Data values can be edited or added by typing them directly into the Data View.
 To enter data, type in the actual data value.
 However, aside from very small data sets for class exercises, you should almost never need to do this.